 1 - How did your first book change your life?
 How does your most recent work compare to your previous?
 How does it feel different?

-2 - How did you come to fiction first, as opposed to, say, poetry or non-fiction?
+2 - How did you come to poetry first, as opposed to, say, fiction or non-fiction?

 3 - How long does it take to start any particular writing project?
 Does your writing initially come quickly, or is it a slow process?
 Do first drafts appear looking close to their final shape, or does your work come out of copious notes?

-4 - Where does fiction usually begin for you?
+4 - Where does a poem usually begin for you?
 Are you an author of short pieces that end up combining into a larger project, or are you working on a "book" from the very beginning?

 5 - Are public readings part of or counter to your creative process?
 Are you the sort of writer who enjoys doing readings?